toshipiazza/iCreate-Assembler/README.md

 for example: `152 13 137 1 44 128 0 156 1 144 137 0 0 0 0`.
 These numbers represent each
 byte of the instruction sequence which can be sent to the iCreate through serial.

+Alternatively you can use CMake to build the project.

 # Syntax
 The syntax is generally `<instruction> <arg1> <arg2> <...>`.
 Follow the guide [here](http://www.irobot.com/filelibrary/pdfs/hrd/create/Create%20Open%20Interface_v2.pdf)